 The controller, considered in isolation and regardless of options at generation, is a fully synchronous design.
-Fundamentally, it only requires a clock period constraint on the master clock input.
+Fundamentally, it only requires a clock period constraint on the system clock input.
 In the generic XDC, this constraint is placed on the system-level design example clock input and propagated into the controller.
-The constraint is discussed in Example Design Constraints .
+The constraint is discussed in Example Design Constraints.

 The signal paths between the controller and the FPGA configuration system primitives must be considered as synchronous paths.
-By default, the paths between the internal configuration access port (ICAP) primitive and the controller are analyzed as part of a clock period constraint on the master clock, because the ICAP clock pin is required to be connected to the same master clock signal.
+By default, the paths between the ICAP or FRAME_ECC primitives and the controller are analyzed as part of a clock period constraint on the system clock, because the ICAP and FRAME_ECC clock pin is required to be connected to the same system clock signal.

 asynchronous ICAP signal outputs: PRERROR, PRDONE, and AVAIL pins.
 These signals are

 synchronized internally to the IP and hence additional constraints are needed to ignore